cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 </ExpansionPanel>

-Note how it mentions two files `buf.gen.gogo.yaml` and `buf.gen.pulsar.yaml`.
-So go ahead and copy them from `minimal-module-example`.
+Note how it mentions two files: `buf.gen.gogo.yaml` and `buf.gen.pulsar.yaml`.
+Go ahead and copy them from `minimal-module-example`.
 In fact, also copy `buf.yaml` and the version lock file to avoid surprises:

 ```sh
 $ cp ../minimal-module-example/proto/buf* ./proto